autumn-mck/site-astro/src/content/blog/blog/2024/python-nixos-bodge/index.md

 ![Screenshot showing VSCode with a working venv, thinking it's in an Arch Linux system, alongside a display showing the system is running NixOS](distrobox.png)

 Was there some other way to solve this?
-Probably.
+Almost certainly.
 But I didn't have time to find it, and this works for now.
 And that's it!
 A bodged and janky, but working, solution.